linusnorton/ljn.io/_posts/2019-05-13-node-architecture.md

 }
 ```

-As the class is immutable it does not need getters or setters, it's just a data structure.
+As the class properties are read only the class does not need getters or setters, it's just a data structure.
 This is known as an [Anemic Domain Model](https://martinfowler.com/bliki/AnemicDomainModel.html), which is highly discouraged by Martin Fowler.
 My justification is that adding lots of methods into an entity is not following the single responsibility principle.
 I prefer to keep all logic and rules in the other areas of the domain: Cases, Services, Events etc.

 ```javascript
 class UserRegistrationService {